Fell on Black Days: Release and reception

-"Fell on Black Days" was released as a single in early 1995 in various versions with the previously unreleased B-sides "Kyle Petty, Son of Richard", "Motorcycle Loop" and "Fell on Black Days (demo)".
-The demo version is in fact a completely different song, featuring different lyrics (with only the chorus containing similarities to "Fell on Black Days") and different music, with a slightly heavier DGDGBE guitar tuning.
-Soundgarden performed this version live on Pearl Jam's January 8, 1995, Self-Pollution satellite radio broadcast, a four-and-a-half hour long pirate broadcast out of Seattle which was available to any radio stations that wanted to carry it.
-This version was later retitled "Black Days III" for the Superunknown 20th Anniversary reissues and appeared on the Deluxe/Super Deluxe editions.
+After "My Wave" was released as a single in September 1994, A&M subsequently issued "Fell on Black Days" as the next single later that year.

 It appeared on Billboard magazine's Hot 100 Airplay chart, peaking at number 54 in its tenth week and remaining on the chart until its twentieth week.
-The song peaked at number four on the Billboard Mainstream Rock Tracks chart and number 13 on the Billboard Modern Rock Tracks chart.
+The song peaked at number 4 on the Billboard Mainstream Rock Tracks chart and number 13 on the Billboard Modern Rock Tracks chart.

 Outside the United States, the single was released commercially in Australia and various European countries.
 In Canada, the song reached the top 70 on the Canadian Singles Chart and remained in the top 70 for two weeks.
-"Fell on Black Days" reached the top 50 in the Netherlands and in Ireland it was a moderate top 20 success.
+"Fell on Black Days" reached the top 50 in the Netherlands, and in Ireland it was a moderate top 20 success.

 In 2017, Billboard ranked the song number one on their list of the 15 greatest Soundgarden songs, and in 2021, Kerrang! ranked the song number three on their list of the 20 greatest Soundgarden songs.

-The song was featured twice on the TV show Supernatural in the episodes "Simon Said", and "Southern Comfort".
+The song was featured twice on the TV show Supernatural in the episodes "Simon Said" and "Southern Comfort".
 The Vampire Diaries featured the song in the season 6 episode "Black Hole Sun" which in turn was named after Soundgarden's hit.

 Music video

 The music video for "Fell on Black Days" was directed by Jake Scott, who would later direct the music video for "Burden in My Hand".
 The black-and-white video consists of a filmed live performance of the band in a studio, with Brendan O'Brien producing the recording.
 The video was filmed at Seattle's Bad Animals Studio in October 1994.
 The video was released in November 1994.
 It is available on the CD-ROM Alive in the Superunknown.
-The video version of the track can be found on the "Fell on Black Days" single, Songs from the Superunknown, and the Deluxe Edition of the band's 2010 compilation album Telephantasm.
+The video version of the track can be found on the "Fell on Black Days" single, Songs from the Superunknown, and the deluxe edition of the band's 2010 compilation album Telephantasm.

-Track listing
+Track listings

-All songs written by Chris Cornell, except where noted:
+All songs written by Chris Cornell, except where noted.